-Financial assets at fair value through other comprehensive revenue and expense Financial assets at fair value through other comprehensive revenue and expenses are those that are designated into the category at initial recognition or are not classified in any of the other categories above.
+Financial assets at fair value through other comprehensive revenue and expense that are designated into the category at initial recognition or are not classified in any of the other categories above.
 They are included in non-current assets unless management intends to dispose of the investment within 12 months of the balance date.